-Section 3 of the bill contains definitions for terms used throughout the Act.
-Notably, the section defines a Covered Employer as a person or entity doing business in Minnesota that did not provide a retirement savings plan to employees during the immediately preceding year.
-The section defines a Covered Employee as an employee of a Covered Employer who is not otherwise covered by a pension or retirement savings plan and meets other criteria established by the Secure Choice Board..
+Section 2 of the bill contains definitions for terms used throughout the Act.
+Notably, the section defines a Covered Employer as a person or entity doing business in Minnesota, which employs one or more Covered Employees, and did not provide a retirement savings plan to employees during the immediately preceding year.
+The section defines a Covered Employee as an employee of a Covered Employer who is not otherwise covered by a pension or retirement savings plan and meets other criteria established by the Secure Choice Board.

-Section 4 of the bill creates the Minnesota Secure Choice retirement program.
+Section 3 of the bill creates the Minnesota Secure Choice retirement program.
 The board must design and maintain a payroll deduction system whereby covered employees those employees without a savings plan available through their employment who meet certain requirements can contribute to an Individual Retirement Account or Roth Individual Retirement Account.
-The program must be operational on October 1, 2024; however, the program may be rolled out in phases, provided that the last phase must be opened within two years of the first phase.
 Covered Employers must submit such payroll deductions to the trust on behalf of the Covered Employee.
 The board may also allow employees to make contributions outside a relationship with a Covered Employer.
 Each IRA or Roth IRA must be compliant with IRC §§408 or 408A, respectively, and must be held in trust for the benefit of the Covered Employee.
 The board must design a policy for withdrawals from each account, including rollovers.
+Covered Employees will have the right, either annually or more frequently as determined by the board, to opt out or elect not to contribute/cease contributing.

-Section 5 of the bill establishes the Secure Choice trust.
+Section 4 of the bill establishes the Secure Choice trust.
 The board must select a financial institution to operate as trustee or custodian.
 The trust must be administered for the exclusive purpose of providing benefits to Covered Employees and paying reasonable expenses of administration.
 The assets are the trust are not considered assets of the State of Minnesota and will not be commingled with any other state funds.
+The also establishes a Secure Choice administrative fund in the state treasury.
+The board may deposit administrative fees and appropriations into the administrative account to defray expenses of administering the program.